 So if you’ve ever struggled to comprehend the doctrine of the Trinity, or if the standard “answers” to your questions feel somewhat evasive or inconsistent, then you’ve come to the right place.
 You’ll find a variety of resources that will help you cut through the noise and dig deeper into the origins of the Trinity, including:

-as well as links to & excerpts from Testing the Trinity, which chronicles my own 25 year journey to try and get to the bottom of what “Father, Son, and Holy Spirit” is really all about.
+as well as the complete text of Testing the Trinity, a book which chronicles my own 25 year journey to try and get to the bottom of what “Father, Son, and Holy Spirit” is really all about.
+It’s also available for purchase if you want to support this site financially, but either way you can still read the whole thing here.

 Finally, you can always leave a comment and start a conversation.
 For although I can’t guarantee that Socratic Christianity will give you all of the answers, I can promise that like Socrates, we won’t shrink from the tough questions.